GoogleChrome/web.dev/src/site/content/en/blog/granular-chunking-nextjs/index.md

 Chrome is [collaborating](https://web.dev/advancing-framework-ecosystem-cds-2019/) with tooling and frameworks in the JavaScript open-source ecosystem.
-A number of newer optimizations were recently added to improve the loading performance of [Next.js](https://nextjs.org/), and this article covers an improved granular chunking strategy that is now shipped by default in [version 9.2](https://nextjs.org/blog/next-9-2).
+A number of newer optimizations were recently added to improve the loading performance of [Next.js](https://nextjs.org/) and [Gatsby](https://www.gatsbyjs.org/), and this article covers an improved granular chunking strategy that is now shipped by default in both frameworks.

 ## Introduction

-Like many web frameworks, Next.js uses [webpack](https://webpack.js.org/) as its core bundler. webpack v3 introduced [`CommonsChunkPlugin`](https://webpack.js.org/plugins/commons-chunk-plugin/) to make it possible to output modules shared between different entry points in a single (or few) "commons" chunk.
+Like many web frameworks, Next.js and Gatsby use [webpack](https://webpack.js.org/) as their core bundler. webpack v3 introduced [`CommonsChunkPlugin`](https://webpack.js.org/plugins/commons-chunk-plugin/) to make it possible to output modules shared between different entry points in a single (or few) "commons" chunk.
 Shared code can be downloaded separately and stored in the browser cache early on which can result in a better loading performance.

 This pattern became popular with many single-page application frameworks adopting an entrypoint and bundle configuration that looked like this: